keyurahuja/naturesync-ai/README.md

 We are building AI agents for voluntary carbon markets!

 # Getting Started
-There is currently a VCM project expert for each and every country of the world in the "VCM Project Experts" folder.
+There is currently a VCM project expert for each and every country of the world (with a few exceptions) in the "VCM Project Experts" folder.

 Follow these instructions to consult with them:-